 Once you make the move to iOS 12.4.1, you can downgrade to the previous version, but you can’t go back to older updates like iOS 12.3.
 Apple is working on new firmware, but it could take weeks for the company to trot out a new version of iOS.

-With all of that in mind, we want to take a look at the iPhone 8 iOS 12.1 update’s performance, problems, changes, and more.
+With all of that in mind, we want to take a look at the iPhone 8 iOS 12.4.1 update’s performance, problems, changes, and more.

-iPhone 8 iOS 12.1 Impressions & Performance
+iPhone 8 iOS 12.4.1 Impressions & Performance

-For more on the iOS 12.1 download and installation, please take a look at our guide.
+For more on the iOS 12.4.1 download and installation, please take a look at our guide.

 Wi-Fi, Bluetooth, and GPS are all working normally and we haven't noticed slow speeds or an increased number of dropped connections.
 These are common issues after a software update.

-If you need some additional feedback please take a look at our list of reasons to and not to install the iOS 12.1 update on your device right now.
+If you need some additional feedback please take a look at our list of reasons to and not to install the iOS 12.4.1 update on your device right now.